Nürburgring trip 2019

 Did not trust the car, the track or the event, so I called it a day.

 A lot has changed since my first time here in 2007.
 More visitors, faster cars, more rentals and taxis, higher prices .

 But the track has not changed much.
 The guard rails, track width and gravel zones are pretty much the same as when they upgraded it in 1971.
 With the performance and speed of newer cars any form of drive off seems to result in a closed track or at best long periods of yellow zones for track repair.

-I can't remember the last time I saw an accident during a Norwegian trackday (not drift or Gatebil).
-On TF I have experienced as much as one per hour of opening time.
+I can’t remember the last time I saw an accident during a Norwegian trackday (not drift or Gatebil).
+During TF I have experienced as much as one per hour of opening time.

 Also the Grünehölle parking is waay too small.
 Entry|exit straight into a roundabout causing queues in 4 directions.

 What about doing some basic German engineering and having entry and exit in opposite end of the property like any gas station, parking lot, supermarket etc. have had since the wheel was invented.

 Maybe there are no incentives for the track owners to improve the track since every party involved gets a piece of the cake when an accident happens: towing, impound, guard rails or any other damage to the track.
 If the accidents causes the track to close there is 1500 EUR per hour of closing time as well.
 Complete menu with prices here .